-Premier Tim Houston speaks with reporters on Tuesday, Jan.
-17, 2023.
 First, the good news.
 “The province will conduct a comprehensive review of the policing structure in Nova Scotia and potentially recommend changes for how policing services are delivered,” the Houston government announced late last month.
 The bad news?
 Wait for it.
-First, a little […]
+First, a little history.
+In December 2020, then-Liberal Justice Minister Mark Furey told reporters […]

 The government’s pre-emptive response to our latest COVID spike from many local restaurants, bars and small businesses — all of which are suffering financially — was encouraging.
 And should encourage the rest of us to do our part too.
-Not the right time to be encouraging people to gather at the theatre for a show… […]
+On Monday, the night before the government imposed a mandatory two-week closure of all bars and […]

 How do we balance Tara Thorne’s history of supporting artists and culture in Halifax with what even one of her supporters described as ‘a hurtful and very bad joke tweet’?
 These days, it seems, we don’t.
 I will confess off the top I don’t know the specifics of what freelance arts journalist Tara Thorne tweeted […]

-Cities Magazine, January-February 1988.
 George Boyd, Canada’s first Black TV news anchor, featured prominently in Cities, a magazine I published in the late 1980s.
-Journalist Tim Carlson, who would himself go on to become a successful award-winning playwright, profiled George at the time Neptune Theatre produced the world premiere of his first produced play, Shine […]
+Journalist Tim Carlson, who would himself go on to become a successful award-winning playwright, profiled George at the time Neptune Theatre produced the world premiere of his first produced play, Shine Boy.
+George himself wrote […]

 For supermarkets, hero pay was always more about PR than rewarding employees’ above-and-beyond work.
 They’re ready to move on and step back.
 But the rest of us should take the opportunity to have the important conversation we need to have around a permanent guaranteed annual income.
 Long ago and far away — which is to […]